Careers in Aquatic Life Sciences

 Compiling the file requires asignificant amountof individual effort and demandssolid knowledgeandpractical experiencewith the animals in question.

-To assist applicants with this process, theContinuing Education Departmentoffers acustomized program designed to help them prepare their application and present it to the review committee.
+To assist applicants with this process, theContinuing Education Departmentoffers acustomized program designed to help them prepare their application and present it to the selection committee.
 This program includes:

 - Regulations